CashStory/wsr-public/README.md

-# wsr-public
+# World situation room

 Live platform : https://worldsituationroom.com/

+This repo is deployed on [Naas](https://naas.ai)

 ## Open Data pipeline to model COVID-19 for WorldSituationRoom.com

 At a time of unprecedented uncertainty and volatility, our mission is to provide a single source of accurate and timely information about health and economic data.